 The Ruth and Naomi Relationship – Two Widows Who Changed the World

 Ruth and Naomi’s relationship resulted in change for the world.

-Because of Ruth’s faithfulness to her mother in law, Ruth and Naomi gave something to all of us; they gave us our Savior.
+Because of Ruth’s faithfulness to her mother in law, Ruth and Naomi gave something to all of us; they gave us the Messiah of the world.

 Ruth’s simple act of love and kindness not only provided redemption for Naomi but for us all.

 Ruth chose to reject the gods of her family and accept the God of Israel.

 When we reject the gods of this world and choose to follow Jesus, we too are redeemed.

 The Ruth and Naomi relationship resulted not only in the family of our Messiah, they are the very picture of choosing; choosing family, choosing God, choosing redemption over the things this world offers.